Note: This article was originally published on October 5, 2021, and was updated on November 1, 2021.

 FinCEN says the counties eligible for relief are those that the Federal Emergency Management Agency (“FEMA”) has designated for individual assistance.
 In certain instances, these counties do not necessarily match up with the counties that are eligible for relief from Internal Revenue Service (“IRS”) filing requirements.
 In other instances, a county is not explicitly cited in the FinCEN notice, but FEMA has designated it for individual assistance relief, so victims in that county would seem to be eligible for FBAR relief.
 For example:

-- In New York State: Bronx, Kings, Queens, Richmond, Nassau, Suffolk and Westchester counties are explicitly cited as eligible for FBAR relief, but Rockland county should have been cited because FEMA has designated Rockland county as eligible for individual assistance.
-Victims in New York (Manhattan) county, as well as victims in Sullivan, Ulster, Dutchess, Orange and Putnam counties, are not eligible for FBAR relief because FEMA hasn’t designated them as eligible for individual assistance (just public assistance).
+- In New York State: the FinCEN notice explicitly cites Bronx, Kings, Queens, Richmond, Nassau, Suffolk, and Westchester counties as eligible for FBAR relief, but Rockland county should have been cited because FEMA has designated Rockland county as eligible for individual assistance.
+FEMA subsequently designated Dutchess county eligible for individual assistance, so FBAR relief should be available for victims in that county.
+Victims in New York (Manhattan) county, as well as victims in Sullivan, Ulster, Orange and Putnam counties are not eligible for FBAR relief because FEMA hasn’t designated them as eligible for individual assistance (just public assistance).
 All 14 of these counties, however, are eligible for IRS relief.

 - In New Jersey: all 12 counties eligible for IRS relief are eligible for FBAR relief.

-- In Pennsylvania: the FinCEN notice cites all counties eligible for IRS relief except Bedford and Northampton counties, but those two counties should be eligible for FBAR relief because FEMA has designated them eligible for individual assistance.
+- In Pennsylvania: the FinCEN notice explicitly cites Bucks, Chester, Delaware, Montgomery, Philadelphia, and York counties as eligible for FBAR relief, but Bedford and Northampton counties should be eligible for FBAR relief as well because FEMA has designated them eligible for individual assistance.
+Victims in Fulton, Huntingdon, Luzerne, Schuylkill, and Dauphin county, while eligible for IRS relief, are not eligible for FBAR relief because FEMA hasn’t designated them as eligible for individual assistance (just public assistance).

 If there’s any uncertainty, assume FBAR relief is available within the counties eligible for FEMA individual assistance, even if they’re not explicitly cited in the FinCEN notice (e.g., Rockland, but not Manhattan).
 The notice, however, says: